sumankumarsubudhi/Movie-Trailer-Website/README.md

 # Run the code
- - open the entertainment_center.py and run the module
+ - open the entertainment_center.py and run the module.